-Symptom: No fluid is delivered.
+No fluid is delivered

-- Power is not on. - Net positive suction head available (NPSHA) is lower than required for the inlet conditions and the vapor pressure of the liquid pumped.
-Calculate NPSHA and redesign piping if necessary. - Leaks in suction line or port passages.
-These can be detected by submerging the pressure line from the discharge side of the pump into a pail of liquid where the air will be seen in the form of bubbles. - Direction of shaft rotation is incorrect. - Pump shaft is not rotating.
-The coupling is defective or the tongue and groove are not engaged. - The relief valve setting is too low.
-Liquid is discharging through the by-pass port.
+- Power is not on - Net positive suction head available (NPSHA) is lower than required for the inlet conditions and the vapor pressure of the liquid pumped.
+Calculate NPSHA and redesign piping if necessary - Leaks in suction line or port passages - These can be detected by submerging the pressure line from the discharge side of the pump into a pail of liquid where the air will be seen in the form of bubbles - Direction of shaft rotation is incorrect - Pump shaft is not rotating.
+The coupling is defective or the tongue and groove are not engaged - The relief valve setting is too low.
+Liquid is discharging through the by-pass port

-Symptom: Capacity is too low.
+Capacity is too low

-- There are leaks in the suction line. - Suction losses are too high.
-The suction lift is too great or the suction line too small or too long.
-This can be detected by installing a vacuum gauge directly at the pump suction.
-The maximum vacuum at the pump suction should never exceed 15" of mercury.
-Vaporization caused by higher vacuums will generally result in capacity drop-off.
-Suction conditions must be redesigned. - Pump speed is too slow. - The strainer is too small or obstructed. - The suction port or pipe is not immersed deeply enough in the liquid. - Piping is improperly installed, permitting an air pocket to form in the pump. - Increased clearances or wear in the pump will sometimes cause the pump to deliver an insufficient supply of fluid.
-This can generally be corrected by reducing the thickness of the cover gaskets.
-A folded gasket or a slight amount of dirt can exaggerate the problem and cause leakage.
+- There are leaks in the suction line - The suction lift is too great, the suction line is too small, or too long - This can be detected by installing a vacuum gauge directly at the pump suction - The maximum vacuum at the pump suction should never exceed 15" of mercury - Vaporization caused by higher vacuums will generally result in capacity drop-off - Suction conditions must be redesigned - Pump speed is too slow - The strainer is too small or obstructed - The suction port or pipe is not immersed deeply enough in the liquid - Piping is improperly installed, permitting an air pocket to form in the pump

-Symptom: Pump works spasmodically.
+Pump works spasmodically

-- Leaky suction line.
+- · Leaky suction line

-- Varying suction conditions.
+- Varying suction conditions

 - Air or vapor in the fluid.

-Symptom: Excessive power draw.
+Excessive power draw

-- Pressure too high.
+- Pressure too high

-- Liquid is more viscous than originally expected.
+- Liquid is more viscous than originally expected

-- Suction or discharge lines obstructed.
+- Suction or discharge lines obstructed

-- Insufficient horsepower.
+- Insufficient horsepower

-- Drive shaft and pump misaligned.
+- Drive shaft and pump misaligned

-- Pump binding due to insufficient end clearance.
+- Pump binding due to insufficient end clearance

-- Pump shaft is bent.
+- Pump shaft is bent

-- Misalignment within the pump due to bad piping or poor installation, causing strain or distortion.
+- Misalignment within the pump due to bad piping or poor installation, causing strain or distortion

-Symptom: Pump is noisy.
+Pump is noisy

-- Pump is cavitating due to inadequate suction conditions. - Misalignment of coupling. - Coupling is set too close to pump. - Vibration of pump due to worn or bent shaft. - Air leaks on suction side of pump or air entrainment in the fluid.
+- Pump is cavitating due to inadequate suction conditions - Misalignment of coupling - Coupling is set too close to pump - Vibration of pump due to worn or bent shaft - Air leaks on suction side of pump or air entrainment in the fluid

-Symptom: Pump leaks.
+Pump leaks

-- Cover bolts need tightening or cover gasket is defective. - Worn or defective seal.
+- Cover bolts need tightening or o-rings are defective - Worn or defective seal.